Skip to content

 eigenvectors = log.evecs

-hessian = linear_algebra.reform_hessian(eigenvalues, eigenvectors)
+hessian = reform_hessian(eigenvalues, eigenvectors)

-Pass au_hessian=True to keep the Hessian in atomic units (Hartree/Bohr²) — the Seminario method expects this.
-If you omit the flag, GaussLog converts to kJ/(mol·Å²).
+Pass au_hessian=True to keep the Hessian in atomic units (Hartree/Bohr²) — QFUERZA estimation expects this.

-Option C — Jaguar (Schrödinger)
+Jaguar (Schrödinger)

-from q2mm.parsers.jaguar import JaguarIn, JaguarOut
+from q2mm.io.jaguar import JaguarIn, JaguarOut

 jag_out = JaguarOut("sn2-ts.out")